Interdisciplinary Scholars Awards Represent Meetings of the Minds

 Abby Walker, an assistant professor of English in the College of Liberal Arts and Human Sciences, and Mike Bowers, an assistant professor in the School of Neuroscience, will use their Scholars Award to solidify their collaboration in exploring the brain’s response to shifts in dialect and the potential for poor comprehension.

 “Mike and I are fairly new faculty members, looking at language from different angles and radically different methodologies,” said Walker.
-“This project is not just exciting for the specific research questions we’re tackling, but because of the way it establishes a research connection between his lab in the School of Neuroscience and the Speech Lab in the English department.
+“This project is not just exciting for the specific research questions we’re tackling, but because of the way it establishes a research connection between his lab in the School of Neuroscience and the Speech Lab in the Department of English.
 We’re already plotting about other ways we can combine our research skills and agendas, and it really is truly collaborative, where together we are able to answer questions we might not be able to tackle alone.”

 Their project will attempt to understand why some people are better than others at comprehending unfamiliar accents.